Why are more therapists refusing to take insurance?

 Reflections from the field, as a therapy provider, therapy receiver, and practice owner.

-You do the research, and you find a therapist that you finally connect with - whether it’s their specialties, their profile bio, or their vibe over the phone, during your initial consult.
+You do the research, and you find a therapist that you finally connect with - whether it’s their specialties, their bio, or their vibe over the phone during your initial phone consult.

-Or - maybe you’ve been seeing this therapist for years, someone you’ve developed a deep connection with them.
-They know you inside and out.
+Or - maybe you’ve been seeing the same therapist for years, and they’ve become someone you have a deep connection with.
+They know you inside and out, and you trust them implicitly.

-And then, whether you’re moving forward with next steps, or getting this news from your current therapist, you hear from the therapist that they don’t accept insurance.
+And then - whether you’re moving forward with next steps, or hearing this update from your current therapist - you learn from the therapist that they don’t accept insurance, or they’ll no longer be accepting insurance.

-For some clients, this is totally fine - they’ve anticipated the cost, or they have the financial means for out-of-pocket therapy, or they already know the benefits of private-pay therapy.
+For some clients, this is totally fine.
+They’ve anticipated the cost of therapy, or they have the financial means for out-of-pocket therapy, or they already understand the benefits of private-pay therapy.

-For other clients, though, this can understandably cause some disappointment, confusion, or frustration.
+For other clients, though, this can understandably cause disappointment, confusion, or frustration.

 Isn’t this person in the business of helping people?